 Background & Bio

-Amani Echols is a Behavioral Health Policy Fellow on the Health Systems Transformation team.
-Amani recently completed her MPH in Health Management and Policy from the University of Michigan, where she also received her bachelor’s degree in Community and Global Public Health.
-Amani has rich experience in maternal and child health experience in her home state of Michigan, with past positions in the University of Michigan’s hospital-based doula program, the Michigan region nine Perinatal Quality Collaborative, and the Michigan Department of Health’s Maternal Mortality Surveillance Program.
+Amani has rich maternal and child health experience in her home state of Michigan, with past positions in the University of Michigan’s hospital-based doula program, the Michigan Region Nine Perinatal Quality Collaborative, and the Michigan Department of Health’s Maternal Mortality Surveillance Program.
 Amani also has a strong background in health equity and reproductive justice.
-Her policy op-ed, The Health Equity Case for Reparations, was recently published in the Michigan Journal of Public Affairs, and as an ACLU intern, Amani authored The Challenges of Breastfeeding as a Black Person.
-Additionally, Amani completed a pregnancy loss and termination doula training and is a Volunteer Case Manager at the DC Abortion Fund.
+Outside of work, Amani completed a pregnancy loss and termination doula training and is a Volunteer Case Manager at the DC Abortion Fund.

 My Current Work

-Amani works on the PRISM (Promoting Innovation in State MCH Policymaking) grant through HRSA.
-Under the PRISM project, I advance discussion and education on women of reproductive age with mental health and substance use disorders by writing issue briefs, providing policy technical assistance to states, and chairing the internal AMCHP mental health committee.
+Previously at AMCHP, Amani worked on the PRISM (Promoting Innovation in State MCH Policymaking) grant through HRSA.
+Under the PRISM project, Amani advanced discussion and education on women of reproductive age with mental health and substance use disorders by writing issue briefs, providing policy technical assistance to states, and chairing the internal AMCHP mental health committee.
 Amani also led the development of the special issue in the Maternal and Child Health Journal.
 The special issue builds on the literature to increase the capacity of Title V leaders and their state and local partners to advance program and policies that supports the needs of perinatal people with mental health and substance use disorders.

 Ask Me About